Static-SC/Timer_QT_Designer_PyQT6/ReadMe/TimeQTReadMe.md

 ## Designer file is in directory
 C:\Users\Shane\AppData\Local\Programs\Python\Python311\Lib\site-packages\PySide6

-#  Install on terminal in enviroment
-cntrl shift P to make a enviroment in vs code.

 ## for images you need to edit the .ui file
 ~~~
 <string notr="true">border-image: url(:/Resources/GM_Logo_400x63.png);</string>